Loans for an engagement ring

 • Get to know your credit score.
 Use a free online service to check your credit score so that you know how likely you are to get accepted for credit.

 • Improve your credit score.
-If your credit score is low, take steps to improve it such as paying bills on time and checking you’re on the electoral roll.
+If your credit score is low, take steps to improve it, such as paying bills on time and checking you’re on the electoral roll.
 This will give you a greater chance of getting accepted for a more competitive finance deal.

 • Use an eligibility checker.
 This will give you an indication of which credit cards or loans you’re most likely to get accepted for.

 • Try to choose short-term finance.
 Whether you’re taking out a loan or using in-store finance, it’s usually better to opt for a shorter term if you can.
-Your monthly repayments will be higher but you’ll repay your debt more quickly and pay less interest.
+Your monthly repayments will be higher, but you’ll repay your debt more quickly and pay less interest.

 • Clear your debt before any 0% deal ends.
-If you’re using a 0% purchase credit card or 0% finance, make sure you pay off the amount owed in full before the 0% deal ends so that you don’t get hit with interest and fees.
+If you’re using a 0% purchase credit card or 0% finance, make sure you pay off the amount owed in full before the 0% deal ends so you don’t get hit with interest and fees.

 Should you take out a loan for an engagement ring?